zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  It specifies that Apache Tomcat Host Manager successfully cleanup the ID.
+  It specifies that Apache Tomcat Host Manager successfully cleanup the *_manager id_*.

   **Action:**